 Deer-stalked woods and sumptuous interiors

-Tatton Park is your chance to transportation yourself and your travel crew back to the age of the Tudors.
+Tatton Park is your chance to transport yourself and your travel crew back to the age of the Tudors.
 It sits amid the rolling hills on the south-west side of Manchester.
 The drive down on the M65 should only take about 40 minutes, going over the River Mersey and past Manchester Airport.

 Once you arrive, you'll have a whole Cheshire manor house to explore.
 It comes packed with rich Gillow furnishings and even portraits by masters like Van Dyck.
 On hotter days, you might prefer to stick to the grounds.
 They cover a whopping 2,000 acres in elegant Italian gardens, Japanese lily ponds and oak-fringed lakes.